PDF417/pdf417-android/README.md

     }
     ```

 2. In your main activity, create recognizer objects that will perform image recognition, configure them and store them into [RecognizerBundle object](https://pdf417.github.io/pdf417-android/com/microblink/entities/recognizers/RecognizerBundle.html).
 You can see more information about available recognizers and about `RecognizerBundle` in chapter [RecognizerBundle and available recognizers](#availableRecognizers).
-For example, to scan PDF417 2D barcode, you can configure your recognizer object in following way:
+For example, to scan PDF417 2D barcode, you can configure your recognizer object in the following way:

     ```java
     public class MyActivity extends Activity {